Nexmo/nexmo-developer/_tutorials/en/client-sdk/app-to-app/receive-code.md

 There are several key components to this code:

-1. A simple UI that allows you to see when there is an inbound call and click to answer it.
+1. A simple UI that allows you to see if there is an inbound call and click `Answer` to answer it.
-2. Code that logs the user into the Client SDK (a JWT is used for authentication).
+2. Code that logs the user into the Client SDK (a JWT is used for authentication), `.login(USER_JWT)`.
 3. The event handler to answer the call when the answer button is clicked.
-4. An event handler and UI to display the call status.
+4. An event handler and UI to display when the call status changes through the `call:status:changed` event.

-> **NOTE:** This code has been intentionally kept as simple as possible, but is not suitable for a production application.